-Even though the federal Conservative government closed the business-immigrant scheme in 2014, affluent ethnic Chinese eager to buy real estate continue to move to Metro through the back door of Quebec's business-immigrant program.
+Even though the Conservative government closed the business-immigrant scheme in 2014, affluent ethnic Chinese eager to buy real estate continue to move to Metro through the back door of Quebec's business-immigrant program.

-East Asians are also among those most likely to purchase Metro Vancouver dwellings while in the country on new 10-year multiple-entry visas, Ley says in an interview.
+East Asians are also among those most likely to be purchasing Metro Vancouver dwellings while in the country on new 10-year multiple-entry visas, Ley said in an interview.

-The 10-year visas, instituted in 2012, provide the flexibility most millionaires seek to be able to invest and live seasonally in Metro Vancouver, he said.
+The 10-year visas, instituted in 2012, provide all the flexibility that most Asian and other millionaires want in order to invest and live seasonally in Metro Vancouver, he said.

-The city is undergoing massive change, Ley says, because Canada's federal, provincial and municipal governments increasingly embrace the principles of globalized free-market capitalism to welcome wealth from the Asia-Pacific region.
+The city is undergoing massive change, Ley maintains, because Canada's federal, provincial and municipal governments increasingly embrace the principles of globalized, free-market capitalism to welcome wealth from the Asia Pacific region.

-"Their objectives were aided by neo-liberal tools that included open borders, deregulation, a place-boosting world's fair, liberalized immigration policies and a development-ready province pushing back the gains of labour and the welfare state," he says.
+"Their objectives were aided by neo-liberal tools that included open borders, deregulation, a place-boosting world's fair, liberalized immigration policies and a development-ready province pushing back the gains of labour and the welfare state."